Jagermeister Logo

 Jagermeister Logo History

-The alcoholic drink progenitor is Kurt Mast, who developed it as a pharmacy that improves digestion.
-The exact recipe for the liqueur is a production secret and not disclosed.
-It is only known that the crusts, roots, flowers, leaves, and other parts of plants are filled with alcoholic products and infused in wooden oak barrels for about a year.
-Then the contents are drained, filtered, and corked into bottles with original labels.
+The progenitor of the alcoholic drink is considered to be Curt Mast, who developed it as a pharmaceutical remedy that improves digestion.
+The exact recipe of the liqueur is a commercial secret and is not disclosed.
+It is only known that bark, roots, flowers, leaves, and other parts of plants are poured with an alcoholic product and placed in wooden oak barrels for about a year.
+Then, the contents are drained, filtered, and sealed in bottles with original labels.

-They depict the head and powerful torso of a deer with a cross between the antlers.
-It is this drawing that is the emblem of a strong drink.
-It is proposed by Kurt Mast and is dedicated to St. Hubert, the patron saint of all hunters.
-And the history of the origin of the original logo is associated with the ancient legend of the huntsman-monk, the former Count Hubert Liege.
+They feature the head and powerful torso of a deer with a cross between its antlers.
+This image is the emblem of the strong drink.
+It was proposed by Curt Mast and dedicated to Saint Hubert, the patron saint of all hunters.
+The story of the original emblem is connected with the ancient legend of the jäger-monk, the former Count Hubert of Liège.

-Once, while in the Christmas forest, he saw a large deer with a glowing cross between the horns.
-This event greatly influenced the avid hunter: he considered it a sign of God and took monastic vows, leaving the worldly bustle.
-In the monastery, to which he gave all his fortune, the count died and was canonized.
-Since then, Hubert Liege has been considered the patron saint of hunting and hunters.
+Once, while in the Christmas forest, he saw a large deer with a glowing cross between its antlers.
+This event greatly influenced the avid hunter: he considered it a sign from God and took monastic vows, leaving worldly vanity.
+In the monastery, to which he donated all his fortune, the count died and was canonized.
+Since then, Hubert of Liège has been considered the patron saint of hunting and hunters.

-Since the liqueur is named Jagermeister and is dedicated to this very topic, it was immediately decided to associate it with St. Hubert’s image and a unique vision.
-As a result, a long-standing religious event gave the name and logo to the strong drink brand.
+Since the liqueur is named Jagermeister and is dedicated to this theme, it was immediately decided to associate it with the image of Saint Hubert and a unique vision.
+As a result, an ancient religious event gave the brand of strong drinks its name and logo.

 What is Jagermeister?

-Jagermeister is a German herbal liqueur brand.
-Its recipe has never changed: as far as we know, it contains alcohol, caramel, and sugar, as well as 56 herbal ingredients, including spices, roots, and fruits.
+Jägermeister is a German herbal liqueur brand.
+Its recipe has never changed: as far as we know, it contains alcohol, caramel, sugar, and 56 herbal ingredients, including spices, roots, and fruits.
 This composition gives it a sweeter taste compared to European spirits.
-The liquor is produced by Mast-Jägermeister SE and sold in branded green rectangular bottles.
+The liqueur is produced by Mast-Jägermeister SE and sold in branded green rectangular bottles.

 1937 – 1949